 Soyuz Flight VS12

-The European Commission is managing and funding Galileo’s FOC phase – during which the network’s complete operational and ground infrastructure is being deployed.
+Galileo’s FOC phase – during which the network’s complete operational and ground infrastructure is being deployed – is managed and funded by The European Commission.
 The European Space Agency has been delegated as the design and procurement agent on the Commission’s behalf.

 The Galileo system will provide high-quality positioning, navigation and timing services under civilian control, and is designed for interoperability with the U.S. GPS and Russian Glonass global positioning systems.